Blue Dragon Header

 Catan is a competitive resource management and trading game for 3 to 4 players.
 Players settle the island of Catan, building roads, settlements, and cities to earn victory points.
 The first player to reach 10 victory points wins.

-The board is made of hexagonal terrain tiles — forests, fields, pastures, hills, mountains, and desert — arranged randomly each game.
+The board is made of hexagonal terrain tiles β€” forests, fields, pastures, hills, mountains, and desert β€” arranged randomly each game.
 Every hex has a number on it.
 When that number is rolled, everyone with a settlement or city adjacent to that hex collects resources: wood, wheat, sheep, brick, or ore.

 How Does It Play?

-Each turn begins with a dice roll that triggers resource production across the board — not just for the active player, but for everyone.
+Each turn begins with a dice roll that triggers resource production across the board β€” not just for the active player, but for everyone.
 This keeps all players engaged even when it isn't their turn, since every roll could fill someone's hand or frustrate a rival's plans.

-After collecting resources, the active player can trade — either with other players through negotiation, or with the bank at fixed rates.
+After collecting resources, the active player can trade β€” either with other players through negotiation, or with the bank at fixed rates.
 The trading phase is where Catan truly comes alive.
 Deals are struck, alliances shift, and the player who negotiates best often wins.
-"I'll give you two wheat for one ore" becomes a sentence loaded with strategic weight.

-Then comes building — placing roads to expand your network, settlements to claim new resource hexes, and cities to double production.
 The Robber adds friction: a roll of 7 moves it to any hex, blocking production and stealing a card from a nearby player.
+Collecting the Longest Road or Largest Army bonus adds two more points and a reason to compete beyond pure building.

 Rating Breakdown